-1 CSR 15-2.320 Stays or Suspensions of Agency Action
+1 CSR 15-5.320 Stays or Suspensions of Committee Action

-PURPOSE: This rule describes the form and content of a motion for stay or suspension of any agency action, the number of copies required and who is served with a stay order.
+PURPOSE: This rule describes the form and content of a motion for stay or suspension of any of the committee's actions, the number of copies required and who is served with a stay order.

-(1) Content.

-(A) All motions for stay of an agency action shall be in writing.
+- (1) Content. - (A) All motions for stay of the committee's action shall be in writing. - (B) The movant shall include in the motion-

-(B) The movant shall include in the motion: 1.
-The full name, address and telephone number of movant, any attorney representing movant and respondent;

-2. Suitable space in the caption for the commission to affix a case number;

-3. A clear heading, Motion for Stay;

-4. Facts showing why the commission should grant the stay, set forth in numbered paragraphs, each of which shall contain, as far as practical, a single set of circumstances; and

-5. A copy of the agency's order which the movant requests to have stayed.

-(C) The movant or movant's legal counsel shall sign the motion.

-(2) The movant shall file the original and one (1) copy of the motion for stay with the commission.

-(3) Liquor Control Cases.
-The commission, with or without the filing of a motion, shall stay any suspension or revocation order of the supervisor of the Division of Liquor Control if the licensee files a complaint on the action eight (8) days or more before the effective date of the order.
-The commission shall not grant a stay on a complaint filed less than eight (8) days before the effective date of the order except for good cause shown or with the supervisor's consent.

-(4) The commission, upon either party's request, shall hold or, on its own initiative, may hold an evidentiary hearing on whether to issue or dissolve a stay order.

-(5) The commission may condition its stay order on the posting of a bond or other security.

-(6) The denial of a motion for stay shall not prejudice the movant's complaint on the merits.

-(7) The commission's stay order shall remain effective until the commission finally disposes of the case unless the commission orders otherwise.
+- 1. The full name, address and telephone number of movant, any attorney representing movant and the committee: - 2.
+Suitable space in the caption for the commission to affix a case number; - 3.
+A clear heading, Motion for Stay; - 4.
+Facts showing why the commission should grant the stay, set forth in numbered paragraphs, each of which shall contain, as far as practical, a single set of circumstances; and - 5.
+A copy of the committee's notice of the action sought to be stayed. - (C) The movant or movant's legal counsel shall sign the motion. - (2) The movant shall file the original and one (1) copy of the motion for stay with the commission. - (3) The commission, upon either parties' request, shall hold or, on its own initiative, may hold an evidentiary hearing on whether to issue or dissolve a stay order. - (4) The commission may condition its stay order on the posting of a bond or other security. - (5) The denial of a motion for stay shall not prejudice the movant's complaint on the merits. - (6) The commission's stay order shall remain effective until the commission finally disposes of the case unless the commission orders otherwise.